fessehaye/hot-chocolate/src/content/hot-chocolate/aperitivo.md

 location: Aperitivo Truck
 link: https://hotchocolatefest2.com/aperitivo-truck
 order: 17
-review: I wanted to try the PISTACHIO drink so badly but this drink makes me forget about it.
+review: I wanted to try their PISTACHIO drink so badly, but this drink makes me forget about it.
 Might be the only drink I will put effort into trying it a second time!
 ---

 "